Information. Strategies. Connection With Others.

 - how to manage ongoing symptoms

 There are many benefits to engaging in appropriate aerobic exercise after brain injury.
 Research has indicated that people report fewer cognitive, physical, and emotional issues.
-They also tend to feel more healthy and engaged in life.
+They also tend to feel healthier and more engaged in life.

 - runs 3 times a week for 20-30 minutes